 i.
 Vital head points – Philtrum (or intermaxillary suture)

 This is the upper lip just above the gum line, below the nose.
-Applying a blow here can result in broken upper teeth and concussion of the brain, since the maxilla is firmly attached to the brain case.
-There are known cases in which powerful blows caused a fracture in the dens, a bone, which helps keeping the skull in place on top of the vertebral column, caused the death of the attacker.
+Applying a blow here can result in broken upper teeth and concussion of the brain since the maxilla is firmly attached to the braincase.
+There are known cases in which powerful blows caused a fracture in the dens.
+This is a bone, which helps to keep the skull in place on top of the vertebral column.
+Such a powerful blow can cause the death of the attacker.

 j.
 Vital head points – Mouth (just below the lower gum line)

 A blow half an inch below the lower lip will cut the lip against the teeth or break off the lower teeth altogether and the shock of impact will be carried to the balancing organs in the inner ear through the mandible itself.
 The shock to the inner ear will disrupt balance and cause disorientation, dizziness or unconsciousness.

 Is the lower edge of the jaw, two inches from the point of the chin.
 Depending on the angle of the blow and the force it carries, the jaw may dislocate or fracture.
 It may also transfer the shock upwards through the teeth to the brain.
 The shape and size of the jaw make it one of the most resistant bones in the body and most of the times a punch to the jaw will cause an injury to the attacker’s fist.